-In Animal Crossing: New Leaf, you find yourself thrust into the role of a village's new mayor, which means it's up to you to help make the rules and aid in the burg's development.
-Don't fret, though: it's a pretty chill gig.
-You'll still have time to go fishing, catch bugs, design clothes, dig up fossils, decorate and expand your home, and hang out with friends doing lots of relaxing stuff.
+In Animal Crossing: New Leaf, you find yourself thrust into the role of a village's new mayor, which means it's up to you to help make the rules and aid in the development of the town.
+Don't fret, though: it's a pretty chill gig, despite how intimidating it initially sounds.

 Donkey Kong Country Returns 3D

 After being out of action for many years, Donkey Kong finally made his platforming comeback with Donkey Kong Country Returns on Wii, and this 3D version could be even better than the original.

 Ever Oasis is a game that tries to do many things.
 Somehow it's simultaneously an action RPG, a settlement-building game, and a dungeon-crawling adventure title.
-Imagine animal crossing mashed into The Legend of Zelda and you get some idea of what it's aiming for.
+Imagine Animal Crossing mashed into The Legend of Zelda and you get some idea of what it's aiming for.

 You play as a young creature in a dangerous desert world.
-With the help of a water spirit your people can create safe spaces called an Oasis.
+With the help of a water spirit, your people can create safe spaces called an Oasis.
 An evil force known as Chaos is moving across the land trying to destroy all living things and it's up to you to build a strong Oasis by drawing in residents through completing missions in the wider world and maintaining the Oasis itself.

 Fire Emblem Awakening